google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 # family_vulkan_colorgrid_modulo
 # family_vulkan_prefix_sum
 ```

+> The commands above are deterministic because we passed `--seed 0`.
+> Omit this argument to use a random seed and generate different
+> shaders each time.

 Each shader family contains 11 shader jobs;
 1 for the reference shader, and 10 for the variant shaders: